TommosTools/TommosTools/packages/contextors/README.md

 contextors
 ==========

-A library for creating memoised \"context selector\" functions
+A library for creating memoised \"context selector\" functions.

+ - **Contextors combine the values of multiple contexts** to compute a single value which is updated when any of its input values change.
+ - **Contextors are efficient and stable.** A contextor will always produce the same output given the same input values.
+ - **Contextors are composable.** They can be used as inputs to other contextors.
+ - **Contextors can be parameterized.** The combining function can accept an extra parameter alongside the other input values.

 ## Basic Usage

     # Create some Contexts
     const UserContext  = contexto.createContext({
-      id:        1,
       firstName: "Henry",
       lastName:  "Lemming",
       teamIds:   [1, 3],